cybersyntactics/SEP/README.md

  * `startDegree` - degree to begin drawing the path on the above described and rotated ellipse

- * `startDegree` - degree to stop drawing the path on the above described and rotated ellipse
+ * `stopDegree` - degree to stop drawing the path on the above described and rotated ellipse

 Example